Skip to Main Content

 Viewing and Updating Your Author Profile

 • Start by identifying your author page in Scopus.
 Since Scopus identifies authors algorithmically, you may find more than one page was created.
-Use the video below to learn how to find your page and request that multiple versions be merged.

 Author Metrics